 Uniforms

-The cost of purchasing and maintaining required uniforms can be deducted.
 This can include flight suits, epaulets, hats, and insignia, as well as costs for cleaning and maintaining these items.

 Professional Dues

-Membership dues for professional organizations and unions may be deductible.
-For example, dues paid to the Air Line Pilots Association (ALPA) or other professional aviation organizations could be deducted.
+For example, dues paid to the Air Line Pilots Association (ALPA) or other professional aviation organizations are typically tax-deductible.

 Training Costs